collectiveacuity/jsonModel/README.rst

     }

-*[Validation of any input against this model also checks the paths designated in the components dictionary to make sure that values do not violate any of the declared additional attributes of the property.
+*[In this model, the process of checking the inputs will also check the paths designated in the components dictionary to make sure that values do not violate any of the additional attributes of the property declared in the components.
 Whenever they may conflict with the attributes declared in the schema example, the conditions in the components map supersedes.
-So, in this case, the requirement that an address contain a city has been turned off.
+So, in this case, the requirement that an address contain a city key-value has been turned off.
 But if a city is provided, it must match one of the four city values provided.
-Likewise, any value provided in userID must be 13 characters long and can only be composed of alphanumerical characters.]*
+Likewise, any value provided in userID must be no more than nor less than 13 characters long and can only be composed of alphanumerical characters.]*

 This module also validates the architecture of the model declarations themselves to facilitate the model design process and ensure that no models break the rules of the module.
 Error reports are provided to identity the scope of conditionals applicable to any given property in addition to the module documentation.